babyduck09/E-Commerce-Analysis/analysis.md

  *The total sales* amount are 154M, indicating substantial revenue generation for Olist e-commerce platform.

-*Profit Margin*: The profit margin has seen increases over the years, with a total of 0.10M.
-The profit margins show growth from 2016 to 2018.

-*Average Order Value (AVO)*: The average order value is $159.8, indicating a relatively high transaction size per order.
+*Average Order Value (AVO)*: The Cost per Order (CPO) almost equals the Average Value Order (AVO), which indicates that costs are nearly equal to the revenue generated per order.
+This tight margin underscores the importance of efficient cost management to improve profitability.

 *Net Promoter Score (NPS)*: A high NPS score of 65.56% suggests that customers are likely to recommend Olist to others, demonstrating strong customer satisfaction.